Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

-Furthermore, considering the twisted coefficients given by the first homology of the surface $\Sigma_{g,1}$ denoted by $H(g)$, the stable twisted $H^*(\Gamma_{\infty,1}; H)$ was first computed by Harer \cite[Section~7]{HarerH_3}.
-Also, considering the closed oriented surfaces $\Sigma_{g}$ analogues (obtained from $\Sigma_{g,1}$ by capping the boundary component with a disc), Looijenga \cite{Looijenga} computed the stable cohomology of the associated mapping class groups $\{\Gamma_{g},g\in\bN\}$ with coefficients in any irreducible representation of the rational symplectic group.
+Furthermore, let us consider the twisted coefficients given by the first homology of the surface $\Sigma_{g,1}$ denoted by $H(g)$ (and by $H_{\bQ}(g)$ its rational version); we also use the notation $H$ for the family $\{H(g), g\in \bN\}$ of these coefficients.
+The stable twisted cohomology $H^{*}(\Gamma_{\infty,1}; H_{\bQ})$ was first computed by Harer \cite[\S7]{HarerH_3} in terms of $H^{*}(\Gamma_{\infty,1}; \bQ)$.
+Similarly, considering the closed oriented surfaces $\Sigma_{g}$ analogues (obtained from $\Sigma_{g,1}$ by capping the boundary component with a disc), Looijenga \cite{Looijenga} computed the stable cohomology of the associated mapping class groups $\{\Gamma_{g},g\in\bN\}$ with coefficients in any irreducible representation of the rational symplectic group in terms of $H^{*}(\Gamma_{\infty,1}; \bQ)$.
 Looijenga did not use the stability result of \cite{Ivanov} but only that of \cite{Harer}.
 Independently from these previous works, the first author \cite{KawazumitwistedMMM} introduced a series of twisted cohomology classes on the mapping class group $\Gamma_{g,1}$, called the {\it twisted Mumford-Morita-Miller classes} $\{m_{i,j};i\geq0,j\geq1\}$.
-Based on Looijenga's idea \cite{Looijenga}, one can prove that some algebraic combinations of the twisted Mumford-Morita-Miller classes define a free basis of the stable cohomology group with coefficients in the tensor products of $H(g)$; see \cite{stablecohomologyKawazumi}.
-These computations may also be done via other methods; see Randal-Williams \cite[Appendix~B]{RWautfreegroups} and \cite[Section 2.3.1]{soulie3}.
+Based on Looijenga's idea \cite{Looijenga}, one can prove that some algebraic combinations of the twisted Mumford-Morita-Miller classes define a free generating set for $H^{*}(\Gamma_{\infty,1}; H^{\otimes n})$ with $n \geq 1$ as a $H^{*}(\Gamma_{\infty,1};\bZ)$-module; see \cite{stablecohomologyKawazumi}.
+These computations may also be done via other methods; see Randal-Williams \cite[Appendix~B]{RWautfreegroups}.